UnlyEd/github-action-await-vercel/README.md

 Check the documentation to see what information [`deploymentDetails`](https://vercel.com/docs/api#endpoints/deployments/get-a-single-deployment/response-parameters) contains.

 # Debugging the Action - How to enable logs within `github-action-await-vercel` action?
-Our GitHub Action is written using the [`core.debug`](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#step-debug-logs) GitHub Actions native API.
+Our GitHub Action is written using the GitHub Actions native [`core.debug` API](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#step-debug-logs).

-Therefore, it allows you to enable logging whenever you need to debug.
+Therefore, it allows you to enable logging whenever you need to debug **what's happening within our action**.

-To enable debug mode, you have to set a GitHub [**secret**](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets), such as:
+**To enable debug mode**, you have to set a GitHub [**secret**](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets), such as:
 - `ACTIONS_STEP_DEBUG` of value `true`

 Please see [the official documentation](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#how-to-access-step-debug-logs) for more information.